housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 ---
 ![angular2 redux]({{ site.url }}/public/angular2-redux.jpg "Angular 2 and Redux"){: .article-image-with-source }

-If you've been involved with JavaScript development in the past year in any way, then you most definitely heard about the new kid on the block, **Redux**.
+If you've done any JavaScript development in the past year, then you've probably already heard of the hot kid on the block, **Redux**.
 Popularized with the use of React, some developers claim that it is the most exciting thing happening in JavaScript at the moment, revolutionizing the way we build our applications and even helping us prevent global warming for good.

 Okay, I got a little carried away there.
-But seriously, Redux does sort of change the way you can build your applications and this post will explain how exactly.
+But seriously, Redux does sort of change the way you can build your applications and this post will explain how.
 However, a few points on the subject before you dive in;

-• Although popularized with the use of React, you can use Redux with any other view library or framework, including Angular 2. <br>
+• Although popularized with the use of React, you can use Redux with any other view library or framework, including Angular. <br>
 • Flux is a term you've already probably heard before.
-React isn't the same thing as Flux, it's an implementation of the Flux system.<br>
+React isn't the same thing as Flux, it's an implementation of Flux.<br>
-• Redux isn't the only way to build Angular 2 or React applications, neither is it the best way.
-It's one way to build applications and it can make things easier **under certain circumstances** (which I'll get to later). <br>
+• Redux isn't the only way to build Angular applications, neither is it the best way.
+It's one way and it can make things easier under certain circumstances (which I'll get to later). <br>

 Flux
 ------------------